DLR-RM/RAFCON/doc/tutorials.rst

 """""""""""""""""""

 This dialog equals the 2ButtonDialog in any way, except that it lets you define more than two buttons.
-On clicking a button, the dialog will always exit with outcome 'reponded' but puts the index of the clicked button in the output dataport 'response\_id'
+On clicking a button, the dialog will always exit with outcome 'responded' but puts the index of the clicked button in the output dataport 'response\_id'

 InputDialog
 """""""""""